 Proofreading is the final stage of the editing process.
 It involves checking text for typographical, grammatical, and formatting errors.
 Book manuscripts are typically supplied in the form of pdf proofs, but I am happy to proofread other texts, formal or informal, in Word document form.
 If you need another set of eyes to look over the final draft of your resume, blog post, or dissertation for minor, indisputable errors, this is the kind of editing for you.

 Copyediting includes checking for style, grammar, usage, and consistency.
-In the humanities, this typically means following the Chicago Manual of Style (CMOS), but different presses and journals often have their own house styles.
-This is the type of editing you need if you want to ensure that your writing is free from errors and consistent in style but do not want extensive feedback.
+In the humanities, this typically means following the Chicago Manual of Style (CMOS), but presses and journals often have their own house styles.
+This is the type of editing you need if you want to ensure that your writing is free from errors and consistent in style but do not want substantive feedback.
 The text should have already gone through any necessary developmental or line editing, since any additions or alterations will necessitate another round of copyediting to ensure consistency.

 "I can’t thank Jon enough for excellent edits and suggestions.
 I feel confident now that I am putting the best version of my work forward."